 In addition, Rostourism recommended that Russian tourists not go to the Japanese island of Hokkaido, which is connected by direct air links with Sakhalin.
 Since March 6, Aurora Airlines has temporarily suspended regular flights on the route Yuzhno-Sakhalinsk - Sapporo - Yuzhno-Sakhalinsk.

 The lack of tourists from neighboring Asian countries was already felt in large cities of the Far East: Khabarovsk, Vladivostok, Yuzhno-Sakhalinsk, Petropavlovsk-Kamchatsky.
 Large international events were canceled there, experts sent on a forced vacation were sent to hotels, their reservations were canceled, restaurants were empty, tour buses were idle.

-“Accepting tourists from China, from South Korea, from Japan, we use transport.
-It is needed for meeting and seeing off tourists, an excursion program.
-Due to the closure of borders and the suspension of flights, everyone suffered along the chain: hotels, food outlets, cultural sites, museums, guides, souvenir shops.
-This also affected banks, because a lot of money supply passed through them.
-In travel companies, employees, working and getting a decent salary, could afford to use some services.
-Now this is not.
-On the whole, the economy is suffering, ”said Valentina Oseeva, representative of the Far Eastern Regional Tourism Association, to EastRussia.
+“Taking tourists from China, South Korea, and Japan, we use transport.
+It is needed for meeting and seeing off tourists, excursion programs.
+Due to the closure of borders and the suspension of air traffic, everyone in the chain suffered: hotels, food outlets, cultural sites, museums, guides, souvenir shops.
+This also affected the banks, because a lot of money passed through them.
+In travel companies, employees, working and receiving a decent salary, could afford to use some services.
+Now this is not the case.
+In general, the economy suffers, "said Valentina Oseeva, a representative of the Far Eastern Regional Tourism Association, to EastRussia.